cabforum/code-signing/docs/CSBR.md

 ### 1.3.2  Registration authorities

-The CA MAY delegate the performance of all, or any part, of these Requirements to a Delegated Third Party, provided that the process as a whole fulfills all of the requirements of this document.
+Except as stated in [Section 8](#8-compliance-audit-and-other-assessments) (5), the CA MAY delegate the performance of all, or any part, of these Requirements to a Delegated Third Party, provided that the process as a whole fulfills all of the requirements of this document.

 Before the CA authorizes a Delegated Third Party to perform a delegated function, the CA MUST contractually require the Delegated Third Party to: